 - Adjust the app’s sensitivity to battery drain

 - Enable OLED display-friendly dark mode

 - Export data

 - Change the app icon

 - Clear all logs

 Dra1n is neat because it can send you push notifications when it thinks a certain jailbreak tweak on your device is using more power than it needs to.
 It also sports an aesthetically pleasing user interface and respects user privacy with regard to anonymous data collection for product improvement.

 It should be noted that the app mostly uses estimates to guess what tweaks are using the most power on your device, and the sensitivity and battery drain recording gap settings play a significant role in each user’s experience when using the app.
 While it’s a useful tool, you should use the information that it displays as guidance rather than the end all tell all of battery usage.

-At this moment in time, Dra1n is available for $1.99 from the Dynastic Repo repository in any package manager of your choosing.
+At this moment in time, Dra1n is available for free from the Packix repository from any package manager of your choosing.
 It’s worth mentioning, however, that the app will become free to download in about seven more weeks.
 The app supports jailbroken iOS 13 devices and may also work on earlier versions of iOS.

 Do you plan to monitor your pwned handset’s battery fluctuations with Dra1n?
 Let us know why or why not in the comments section below.